GeoKrom/NTUA-Adaptive-Robust-and-Hierarchical-Control-course/README.md

 # Adaptive, Robust and Hierarchical Control

-Analytical and programming exercises for course DPMS_AS/2207 - Adaptive, Robust and Hierarchical Control, School of Mechanical Engineering, National Technical University of Athens.
+Analytical and simulation exercises for course DPMS_AS/2207 - Adaptive, Robust and Hierarchical Control, School of Mechanical Engineering, National Technical University of Athens.